 Bible Translation Projects

-Religious discourse translation, more specifically, Bible translation, lies at the very heart of the mission that the Nida Institute and its parent organization, American Bible Society carry out.
-The Nida Institute entrusts this work to a Translations Unit that collaborates with its project partners on theoretical and pragmatic levels.
+Religious discourse translation – more specifically, Bible translation – lies at the very heart of the mission that the Nida Institute and its parent organization, American Bible Society, carry out.
+The Nida Institute entrusts this work to a Translations Unit that collaborates extensively with its project partners.

 Bible translation at the Nida Institute covers both domestic and international projects.
-It applies insights not only from translation studies but also from biblical scholarship, cross-cultural communication, anthropology, and linguistics to the practical work of translation.
+Insights are drawn not only from the discipline of translation studies, but also from biblical scholarship, cross-cultural communication, anthropology, and linguistics, and applied to the practical work of translation.

-Internationally, staff recently helped complete revisions of the Bible into Vietnamese and Chinese.
-They are now helping to prepare and publish Chinese scholarly resources for Chinese-speaking Bible translators, as well as for Chinese audiences in general.
+Internationally, staff recently helped complete revisions of the Bible in Vietnamese and Chinese.
+They are now helping to prepare and publish scholarly resources for Chinese-speaking Bible translators, as well as for Chinese audiences in general.

 Translation staff keep up to date with research and scholarship in the academic discipline of translation studies, to which their work belongs and to which they bring unique skill sets, subject matter expertise, and professional experience.
 They also participate actively in professional meetings and conferences devoted to the advancement of biblical scholarship.
 At home in many cultures and comfortable working in multiple languages, both ancient and modern, staff bring an encyclopedic knowledge of translation theory and practice to the academy, church, and Bible Societies.
 They contribute invaluable field data from around the world to those engaged in translation studies, expanding and deepening perspectives previously based primarily on observations of only European languages and projects.